Get a chance to experience this 7-Day Tour in Greece through the Centuries

-7 Day Tour Greece through the Centuries will unfold before you, spend 7 days to Greece and see the Prehistory, the Classical Period, Roman Domination, The Byzantine Empire, the Crusades, Modern Times.
+7-Day Tour to Greece through the Centuries will unfold before you, spend 7 days in Greece and see the Prehistory, the Classical Period, Roman Domination, The Byzantine Empire, the Crusades, and Modern Times.

-Visit the UNESCO-listed classical sites of Delphi Archaeological Site and the world famous Meteora Monasteries.
+Visit the UNESCO-listed classical sites of the Delphi Archaeological Site and the world-famous Meteora Monasteries.

-Continue to visit beautiful Thessaloniki (Salonica) City and tour the historical Macedonia, where you see the Waterfalls of Edessa Town and Vergina where Alexander the Great was raised.
+Continue to visit beautiful Thessaloniki (Salonika) City and tour historical Macedonia, where you see the Waterfalls of Edessa Town and Vergina where Alexander the Great was raised.
 Admire Pella and Dion Archaeological Park.
 And the journey continues…

 What to Expect – Itinerary:

-Leaving Athens City by the coastal road we make our first stop to see the Corinth Canal.
-Next stop the Epidaurus Ancient Theater, famous for its remarkable acoustics.
+Leaving Athens City by the coastal road, we make our first stop to see the Corinth Canal.
+The next stop is the Epidaurus Ancient Theater, famous for its remarkable acoustics.
 Then we proceed to Nauplion City for a short stop.

 Drive on to visit the Mycenae Archaeological Site with the famous Lion’s Gate and the Tomb of King Agamemnon.
-Then depart for Ancient Olympia Archaeological Site through Central Peloponnese and the towns of Tripolis and Megalopolis.
-Arrive at Ancient Olympia Archaeological Site, the birthplace of the ancient Olympic Games – Overnight.
+Then depart for the Ancient Olympia Archaeological Site through Central Peloponnese and the towns of Tripoli and Megalopolis.
+Arrive at the Ancient Olympia Archaeological Site, the birthplace of the ancient Olympic Games – Overnight.

 Day 2: Ancient Olympia Archaeological Site – Rio Antirio Bridge – Delphi

 Then drive on through the plains of Ilia and Achaia until the magnificent bridge that crosses the Corinthian Bay from Rion to Antirion.
-Pass by the picturesque towns of Nafpaktos and Itea, finally arrive in Delphi Archaeological Site – Overnight.
+Pass by the picturesque towns of Nafpaktos and Itea, and finally, arrive at Delphi Archaeological Site – Overnight.

 Day 3: Delphi Archaeological Site – Kalambaka

-In the morning visit the Delphi Archaeological Site and the Museum in Delphi Archaeological Site, the most famous oracle of the ancient world.
-Depart for Kalambaka, a small town located at the foot of the astonishing complex of Meteora Monasteries, those gigantic rocks that rise steep from the plain of Thessaly – Overnight.
+In the morning, visit the Delphi Archaeological Site and the Museum in Delphi Archaeological Site, the most famous oracle of the ancient world.
+Depart for Kalambaka, a small town located at the foot of the astonishing complex of Meteora Monasteries, those gigantic rocks that rise steeply from the plain of Thessaly – Overnight.

 Day 4: Meteora Monasteries – Aliacmon – Thessaloniki City

-In the morning visit the Meteora Monasteries perched on top of huge rocks.
+On the morning visit, the Meteora Monasteries perched on top of huge rocks.
 Meteora Monasteries seem to be suspended in mid-air, stand ageless Monasteries, there you can see exquisite specimens of Byzantine Art.

-Depart from Kalambaka to Thessaloniki (Salonica) City, driving through the astonishing valley of the longest river in Greece, Aliacmon.
-Arrival at Thessaloniki (Salonica) City, the second largest and the most vibrant city in Greece – Overnight.
+Depart from Kalambaka to Thessaloniki (Salonika) City, driving through the astonishing valley of the longest river in Greece, Aliacmon.
+Arrival at Thessaloniki (Salonika) City, the second largest and the most vibrant city in Greece – Overnight.

 Day 5: Thessaloniki City

-In the morning visit Thessaloniki (Salonica) City that throughout the era of the Byzantine Empire was the “Co-reigning” City, second in population and prestige after Constantinople.
+In the morning visit Thessaloniki (Salonika) City which throughout the era of the Byzantine Empire was the “Co-reigning” City, second in population and prestige after Constantinople.